citygml4j/citygml-tools/README.md

   -V, --version             Print version information and exit.
 Commands:
-  help           Displays help information about the specified command validate       Validates CityGML files against the CityGML XML schemas. change-height  Changes the height values of city objects by a given offset. remove-apps    Removes appearances from city objects. to-local-apps  Converts global appearances into local ones.
+  help           Displays help information about the specified command stats          Generates statistics about the content of CityGML files. validate       Validates CityGML files against the CityGML XML schemas. apply-xslt     Transforms city objects based on XSLT stylesheets. change-height  Changes the height values of city objects by a given offset. remove-apps    Removes appearances from city objects. to-local-apps  Converts global appearances into local ones.